 Income Statement Comparison

-The following table outlines the income statements for D-Wave Quantum Inc. (QBTS) and Quantum Computing, Inc. (QUBT) for the most recent fiscal year, allowing for a comparative analysis of their financial performance.
+The following table compares the most recent income statements of D-Wave Quantum Inc. (QBTS) and Quantum Computing, Inc. (QUBT), highlighting key financial metrics.

 | Metric | D-Wave Quantum Inc. (QBTS) | Quantum Computing, Inc. (QUBT) |